Nodal sets of Robin and Neumann eigenfunctions: Preliminary

 We want to get rid of the boundary $\partial\Omega$ as well.
 We define a global double manifold $\tilde{\Omega}=\Omega\cup \Omega$.
 To extend $\bar u$ to be on the double manifold $\tilde{\Omega}$, we consider an even extension, that is where $\pi: \tilde{\Omega}\to \tilde{\Omega}$ is a cononical involutive isometry which interchanges the two copies of $\tilde{\Omega}$.
 Near the boundary $\partial \Omega$, the new metric $\tilde{g}$ on the double manifold $\tilde{\Omega}$ is Lipschitz continuous.
 To explain the metric $\tilde{g}$ is only Lipschitz near the boundary, we use Fermi coordinates with respect to the boundary as before.
 The differential structure of $\tilde{\Omega}$ near $\partial\Omega$ uses the Fermi coordinates in $g_{ij}$.
 So $x_n>0$ and $x_n<0$ define the two copies of $\Omega$.
 In these coordinates, $g^{nk}=0$ for $k\not =n$, there are no cross terms between $\partial_n$ and $\partial_{x_i}$.
 The metric $g_{ij}(x', |x_n|)$ is symmetric under $x_n\to -x_n$.
 Thus, it is Lipschitz continuous across $\partial \Omega$.
 Under the new metric $\tilde{g}$ on the double manifold, from the equations (\ref{iff}), the new solution $\bar u$ satisfies second order elliptic equations

 where $\tilde{b}$ and $\tilde{c}$ satisfy

 Now we deal with the second order elliptic equations with Lipschitz continuous coefficients.
 In order to apply Carleman estimates, we want to use polar coordinates.
 Following the strategy on the regularization for Lipschitz metric in \cite{AKS} by Aronszajn, Krzywicki and Szarski, we are still able to introduce a suitable geodesic normal coordinates.
+Readers who are familiar with such construction may skip the rest of the section.
 Without loss of generality, we consider the construction of normal coordinates at origin.
 Starting from a ball $\mathbb B_\delta$ in local coordinates, we introduce a ``radial" coordinate and a conformal change metric $\hat{g}_{ij}$.
 Let

 and

 where for $x\not=0$ and $(\tilde{g}^{ij})=(\tilde{g}_{ij})^{-1}$ is the inverse matrix.
 In the whole paper, we adopt the Einstein notation.
 The summation over index is understood.
 We assume the uniform ellipticity condition holds in $\mathbb B_\delta$ for